Abh1P/Traffic-Data-Analysis-Tool/README.md

 ## Overview

-This project is a Python-based application developed for the 4COSC001W Software Development I module at the University of Westminster.
+This project is a Python-based application .
 The tool is designed to analyze traffic flow data from CSV files and provide statistical insights and a visual summary.

 The goal of the project was to build a tool that allows a user to select a traffic survey dataset by date and then:
 1. Calculate a series of specified statistical outcomes.